VEGA Technical Reference

 PATTERN_FILL |

-words.
-The engine consumes ceil(width / 32) * height words and holds BUSY
+ceil(width / 32) * height words, and it holds BUSY until the last word

 7.5 Flags